Valley View Mall (Virginia)

 Valley View Mall is an 800000 sqft regional shopping mall located in the Roundhill neighborhood of Roanoke, Virginia.
-It is located near the interchange of Interstate 581/U.S. Route 220 with Hershberger Road (State Route 101) in the northwest section of the city.
+It is located near the interchange of I-581/US 220 with Hershberger Road (Route 101) in the northwest section of the city.

 Most outparcel locations around Valley View Mall have been developed into restaurants, retail stores, offices, and hotels.
 Major surrounding stores include Ashley Furniture, Dick's Sporting Goods, Best Buy, Grand Home Furnishings, Walmart, and Target.
 Regal Cinemas has a 16 screen movie theater with stadium seating at an outparcel location, which replaced a smaller six screen cinema inside the mall.